FACG5/tamer-project/README.md

 * Create management system for TAMER Institute's library that content of :

   * A control Panel for TAMER Institute that include view/add/delete/update (CRUD) of the books/users/borrowing section
-  * Landing page for library users.
+  * Landing page for library users to search for books in it.

  ---------------------------